-Genomic DNA was isolated from EDTA-anticoagulated peripheral blood using Qiagen blood mini kits (Qiagen, Chatsworth, CA, USA), and was stored at -80°C. We used the ITMAT-Broad-CARe or "IBC array" (HumanCVD BeadChip; Illumina [7]), which incorporates ~50,000 SNPs, to efficiently capture genetic diversity across >2,000 genic regions related to cardiovascular, inflammatory and metabolic phenotypes.
-Genetic variation within the majority of these regions is captured at density equal to or greater than that afforded by genome-wide genotyping products [8].

-Quality-control measures were conducted using the software package PLINK v1.07 [11].
-For SNP quality control, we removed 1,014 SNPs on sex chromosomes, 18,895 SNPs with minor allele frequency <0.05, 1,038 SNPs with missing proportion >10%, and 120 SNPs with Hardy-Weinberg test $p \le 0.001$ in controls, leaving 28,368 SNPs for analysis.
-All individuals in the data set have genotype missing rates <10%.
-The genotyping of the functional polymorphism rs1801274 at the FCGR2A gene (A/G substitution) was confirmed using a validated TaqMan 5' nuclease assay (Assay ID: C__9077561_20; Applied Biosystems, Foster City, CA, USA).
-The final reaction volume was 25 μL , containing 15 ng genomic DNA, 12.5 μL 2 × TaqMan Universal PCR Master Mix, 0.625 μL 40 × Assay Mix and 8.8 μL DNA/RNAse-free water.
-PCR conditions were as follows: 95°C for 10 min, followed by 40 cycles of 95°C for 15 s and 60°C for 1 min, then finally 60°C for 30 s.
-All PCR reactions were performed using 96-well optical plates in a Step-One Plus real-time PCR system (Applied Biosystems).
+Genomic DNA was isolated from EDTA-anticoagulated peripheral blood using Qiagen blood mini kits (Qiagen, Chatsworth, CA), and was stored at -80°C. We used the ITMAT-Broad-CARe or 'IBC array' (CVD BeadChip [Illumina, San Diego, CA][7]), which incorporates approximately 50,000 SNPs to efficiently capture genetic diversity across over 2,000 genic regions related to cardiovascular, inflammatory and metabolic phenotypes.
+Genetic variation within the majority of these regions is captured at density equal or greater than that afforded by genome-wide genotyping products [8].
+Quality control measures were conducted using the software package PLINK version 1.07 [11].
+For SNP quality control, we removed 1014 SNPs on sex chromosomes, 18,895 SNPs with minor allele frequency < 0.05, 1,038 SNPs with missing proportion > 10%, and 120 SNPs with Hardy-Weinberg test $P \le 0.001$ in controls, leaving 28,368 SNPs for analysis.
+All individuals in the data set have genotype missing rates < 10%.
+The genotyping of the functional polymorphism rs1801274 at the FCGR2A gene (A/G substitution) was confirmed using a validated TaqMan 5' nuclease assay (Assay ID: C 9077561 20, Applied Biosystems, Foster City, CA).
+The final volume reaction was 25μl, containing 15 ng of genomic DNA, 12.5μl of 2X TagMan Universal PCR Master Mix, with 0.625μl of 40X Assay Mix and 8.8μl of DNA/RNAse free water.
+PCR conditions were as follows: Hold 95°C for 10 min, followed by 40 cycles of 95°C for 15 s and 60°C for 1 min and hold 60°C 30 s.
+All PCR reactions were performed using 96well optical plates in a Step-One Plus real time PCR system (Applied Biosystems, Foster City, CA).